AEENI-UF/guides-and-tutorials/Git & Github Quickstart.md

------------- IN PROGRESS ... -----------
+# ------------ IN PROGRESS ... -----------

 ### 3.3.3 Open the project in your IDE
-You can open the project in your IDE.
+You can open the project in your IDE or source code editor.
 (VSCode, Atom, Eclipse,...)

 ### 3.3.4 Developing the project
 It's time to develop our project.
 Each time we finish a functionnality in our project, we should upload (push) the modifications to our remote repository so that the other collaborators can download (pull) them.
-Thus, we have to repeat the following actions each time we want to update our project:
+The workflow: we have to repeat the following actions each time we want to update our project:

-1. Create or modify files (css, html, js ....)
+1. Create or modify files (css, html, js, py, java, img, ....)
 2. Add modifications into the staging area.
 3. ...